kean/articles/2019-03-24-navigation-problem.markdown

 The good thing about this approach is that, unlike Coordinators, it already has memory management sorted out.
 Views hold strong references to Presenters.
 Views also hold strong references to child Views (e.g. child view controllers).
 When we show `DeviceInstallationViewController` it is automatically retained by UIKIt and it also retains its presenter.

-> In the example, `DeviceInstallationViewController` is a navigation controller, but it could also be the initial view controller of the flow which would could the show the way we wanted.
+> In the example, `DeviceInstallationViewController` is a navigation controller, but it could also be the initial view controller of the flow which could then show the way we wanted.

 We were able to use class MVP components to implement the entire flow which means that we have a clear separation of concerns and also a clear way to write unit tests for the flow – we can fully test `DeviceInstallationModel` and we can fully test `DeviceInstallationPresenter`.